Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Constraints

+To note, the cosmology of $\phi_2$ field will be similar to original scalaron field ($\phi$), as defined in Sec.\ref{sec:sec2}, since the energy density is determined by its mass, which is identical to the scalaron mass, i.e., $\mathcal{M}_2 = m$.
+This is also apparent from the above relations that $\phi_1$ acts just like the SM Higgs and $\phi_2$ as scalaron, having contribution from both Higgs and the additional scalar degree from $R^2$ gravity.

-while restoring canonical form of its kinetic term.
-The modification in Higgs couplings to other SM fields, in principle has imprints on the Higgs signal strength measurement at LHC, which is a standard practice to quantify any possible deviation from the SM prediction.
+The advantage of this new basis is that we get our SM-like Higgs in its mass (physical) basis with canonical kinetic terms, which is essential to derive relevant bounds from experimental results on new physics scenarios, like the present one.
+In the present theory, the original Higgs field is just rotated by a factor $\kappa$ (shown in Eq.\ref{eq:kappa}), since $3x m^2/M^2_\zeta \rightarrow 0 $, even with highest possible scalaron mass, i.e., $m=0.7$ MeV, stemming independently from the indirect detection constraints.
+The effect is captured in the Higgs signal strength measurement at LHC, which is a standard practice to quantify any possible deviation from the SM prediction.
 In a narrow-width approximation of Higgs production cross-section and its decay, the Higgs signal strength of a process, $ii\rightarrow h \rightarrow ff$ is given by,

-where the deviation from the SM depends on $\kappa^2$ in our scenario.
-We use the global Higgs signal strength data, measured by both ATLAS ($\mu =1.05\pm 0.06$ \cite{ATLAS:2022vkf}) and CMS ( $ \mu= 1.002\pm 0.057$ \cite{CMS:2022dwd}) to estimate the upper bound on $\kappa^2$, and in turn on $|\xi|$.
-Combining these results, we find the upper limit on $|\xi|$ to be $ 1.25\times 10^{15}$ at the $95\%$ C.L., which results into the lower bound of the scalaron mass to be $1.38$ keV in scenario-II.
-This also explains why the scalaron density can not saturate the DM relic density in the scenario-I only with the Higgs non-minimal coupling, as shown in Eq.\ref{eq:xi}.